-The second criteria is commercial context and how likely it is that particular keyphrase will lead to a conversion.
+The second criterion is commercial context and how likely it is that a particular keyphrase will lead to a conversion.
 As an example, ‘buy DIY supplies online’ is more likely to lead to a sale versus ‘free DIY tips’.
 So, only choose what is directly relevant to your business model.

 Export the data to Google Sheets so that it is ready to be implemented.
 Use the above criteria to prioritise the keywords into low, medium and high.